Comirnaty COVID-19 Vaccine (BioNTech - Pfizer; BNT162b2) Description

 BioNTech is also collaborating with Fosun Pharma to develop the BNT162 vaccine in China.
 On March 13, 2020, Fosun Pharma became the strategic partner of BioNTech in China, jointly developing and commercializing vaccine products for COVID-19 based on its proprietary mRNA technology platform in Mainland China, Hong Kong, the Macau Special Administration Region, and the Taiwan Region.
 Furthermore, on May 9, 2021, BioNTech agreed to Fosun Pharma's heads to establish a 50/50 Joint Venture to manufacture about 1 billion COVID-19 vaccines in China.

-Comirnaty (BNT162b2) is an mRNA vaccine intended to prevent severe COVID-19 in humans, not prevent transmission of the SARS-CoV-2 coronavirus.
-However, on October 28, 2021, the companies confirmed 'data on the administration of this vaccine at the same time as other vaccines has not yet been submitted to the U.S. FDA.
+On October 28, 2021, the companies confirmed 'data on the administration of this vaccine at the same time as other vaccines have not yet been submitted to the U.S. FDA.
 Individuals considering receiving this vaccine with other vaccines should discuss their options with their healthcare provider.'

 Comirnaty COVID-19 Vaccine (BioNTech - Pfizer BNT162b2) CPT Code